spiral/docs/framework/bootloaders.md

 }
 ```

-Currently your bootloader does't do anything.
-We can start with adding some container bindings.
+Currently, your bootloader doesn't do anything.
+We can start by adding some container bindings.

-> `APP` bootloader namespace is always loaded after `LOAD`, keep domain specific bootloaders in it.
+> `APP` bootloader namespace is always loaded after `LOAD`, keep domain-specific bootloaders in it.

 ## Configuring Container
-The most common use-case of bootloaders is to configure DI container, for example we might want to bind multiple
+The most common use-case of bootloaders is to configure DI container, for example, we might want to bind multiple
 implementations to their interfaces and/or construct some service.

-We can use method `boot` for this purposes.
+We can use the method `boot` for these purposes.
 Method support method injection, so we can request any services we need:

 ```php
 use Spiral\Core\Container;